elavertu9/Banshee/team/api_usage.md

 * Requisites
     * Users must be created in Banshee before a game can be started
 * Possible Errors
-    * GameMappingException - If there is an internal error storing the gameBoard
     * UsernameNotFoundException - If a provided username is invalid or not found in the currently created Users
-        * ValidationException - If there a problem validating the input, or if some required parameters are not supplied
+    * ValidationException - If there is a problem validating the input, or if some required parameters are not supplied
 * Description
     * Created a new Banshee game using the provided usernames as User 1 and User 2